 10 things you need to know about this new law.

-- If an employer fails to pay an employee his/her wages when due, the employer will owe not just the back wages but also liquidated damages equal to 200% of the back wage amount.
+- If an employer fails to pay an employee his/her wages when due, the employer will owe not just the back wages but also liquidated damages up to 200% of the back wage amount.
 In other words, if Company owes Employee $100 in unpaid wages, then Employee will collect $300 ($100 in wages owed + $200 in liquidated damages).
 Employers do have a good-faith defense in situations where the company had reasonable grounds for believing that the act or omission was not a violation, and the employer acknowledges that the employer violated the law and pays the amount owed within 30 days of notice of the violation.

 - The employer will also be on the hook for a fine or possibly some jail time.
 First-time violators are looking at a fine of $500 to $1,000 or imprisonment for 10-90 days, or both.
 As you can imagine, repeat violations will come with larger fines or longer jail time or both.
 Each week in which the employer violates the law is a new offense.